 It’s that time of year again!
 Time to make a plan and set fire to your goals for 2019!
 Ready?
 Need some inspiration?
 Read on to check out my goals for 2019!

 Have you designed your planner yet?
-Mine is complete and I’ve been working hard on jotting down my plans for the year.
+Mine is complete and I’ve been working hard on jotting down my 19 Goals for 2019.

 As I sat down to write this post, I took a look back at my 18 goals for 2018 and honestly, I’m pretty proud of how much I completed this past year.